tbela99/css-parser/files/validation.md

 ## Lenient validation

-by default, the parser is lenient. this means that invalid nodes are kept in the ast but they are not rendered. this behavior can be changed using the [lenient](../docs/interfaces/node.ParserOptions.html#lenient) option.
+the parser is lenient. this means that invalid nodes are kept in the ast but they are not rendered. this behavior can be changed using the [lenient](../docs/interfaces/node.ParserOptions.html#lenient) option.

 ## Validation Errors

-validation errors are returned with parse or tranform result. check the [typescript definition](../docs/interfaces/node.ErrorDescription.html) of ErrorDescription for more details.
+validation errors are returned with [parse result](../docs/interfaces/node.ParseResult.html) or [transform result](../docs/interfaces/node.TransformResult.html). check the [typescript definition](../docs/interfaces/node.ErrorDescription.html) of ErrorDescription for more details.